Post-COVID Trends in Customer Service

 For example:

-• In the US, an estimated 164 contact centres opened or expanded, creating 58,575 jobs.
+- In the US, an estimated 164 contact centres opened or expanded, creating 58,575 jobs.4

 While both BT and Vodafone are using internal teams, others are looking at outsourcing the entire customer service function.
 Outsourcing and offshoring have traditionally been linked.
 But they’re not the same thing, and it’s worthwhile separating the question of outsourcing vs offshoring.

-Offshoring: Defined by moving a business process to another country, offshoring can be done in-house or using outsourced partners.
+Offshoring: Defined by moving a business process to another country, offshoring can be done in-house or through outsourced partners.
 The main goal of offshoring was to capitalise on cheaper labour markets, and it generally came with a decrease in quality.

 Outsourcing: Defined by the formation of strategic partnerships, outsourcing can be “onshore” or “offshore” and undertaken for any number of reasons — including an increase in quality, cost control, and improved flexibility.